-I have considerable experience in scientific technical/grant writing, teaching and outreach activities.
+I have considerable experience in scientific grant writing, technical expertise and multi-project management, teaching and outreach activities.

 Feel free to scroll through my various past and future projects !

 - Sep.
 2012 – Sep.
-2015: PhD with Prof. Neukirch at Institut D’Alembert, UPMC (Paris, France) and Oxford Silk group (UK).
-We showed that Spiders produce liquid-solid mechanical hybrids.
+2015: PhD obtained summa cum laude with Professors S. Neukirch and A. Antkowiak at Institut D’Alembert, Sorbonne Université (Paris, France) and Professor F. Vollrath at Oxford Silk group (UK).
+We showed that spiders produce liquid-solid mechanical hybrids.

 - Oct.
-2011 – Sep.
-2012: Visiting student at NTU (Singapore) with Prof. Ohl, studying the impact of a bubble oscillating under an acoustic field.
+2011 – Jul.
+2012: Visiting student at NTU (Singapore) with Professor C-D. Ohl, studying the impact of a bubble oscillating under an acoustic field.

-- Feb. – July 2010: Visiting student at Mitsubishi Chemical Center for Advanced Materials in UCSB (Santa Barbara, California, USA) with Prof. Kramer, studying the mechanical properties of skin-like materials.
+- Feb. – Jul.
+2010: Visiting student at Mitsubishi Chemical Center for Advanced Materials in UCSB (Santa Barbara, California, USA) with Professor Kramer, studying the relationship between microstructure and mechanical properties of semicrystalline polymers.